eduardomozart/htmltranslate/README.md

 This modification includes a taskbar tray icon that allows you to close or browse your running CORS Servers using your default browser.

-For it to work, you must install the following dependency at Debian-based distros:
+For it to work, you must install the following dependency:

 ```
-apt-get install gir1.2-appindicator3
+python3 -m pip install pystray
 ```

-You can run the CORS Server by copying the file to the main folder (please see the "File Tree Example" for more information) and running the following commands through Terminal (Linux):
+You can run the CORS Server by copying the file to the main folder (please see the "File Tree Example" for more information) and running the following commands through Terminal:

 ```
 cd HTML_games/
-python cors_server.py 8000
+python3 cors_server.py 8000
 ```

-You can also run on another OSes:
+Alternatively, you can run the HTTP server without tray icon instead:

 ```
 python3 -m http.server